kjkuan/Runbook.md/FAQ.md

 # FAQ

+## Q: How can I see the resulting runbook script without executing anything in a runbook?
+## Answer:
+If you set the `RB_DUMP` environment variable to a non-empty string, then, instead of executing the runbook, **Runbook.md** will simply dump the generated Bash script to standard output.
+For example, you can get the generated Bash script with source lines numbered with:

+    RB_DUMP=1 ./my-runbook | nl -ba

 ## Q: Why reading from STDIN no longer works?
 ## Answer:
-When executing a runbook, the standard input of your runbook process (bash) is used for reading the runbook script generated from the Markdown document; therefore, reading from STDIN would actually read in parts of the runbook itself!
+When executing a runbook, the standard input of your runbook process (`bash`) is used for reading the runbook script generated from the Markdown document; therefore, reading from `STDIN` would actually read in parts of the runbook itself!

-To work around that, you can read from `/dev/tty` if you are running the runbook from an interactive console.
-If you need to redirect your runbook's STDIN, consider reading from a file on disk instead; you can pass in the file path as a CLI argument (see answer to the next question).
+To work around that, **Runbook.md** redirects `$RB_STDIN` from `STDIN` while it's still available, and passes that to the runbook process as an environment variable.
+As a result, to read from `STDIN` in your runbook, you can read from `$RB_STDIN` instead.
+For example, in your runbook, if using `read`, you can do:

+    read -rp 'Enter your name: ' -u $RB_STDIN

+Or, you can just redirect from `$RB_STDIN`:

+    read -rp 'Enter your name: ' <&$RB_STDIN

 ## Q: How can I pass CLI arguments to my runbook, or to a specific task?